 The minimum education required for most entry-level broadcasting jobs is a bachelor's degree.
 Although employers may prefer candidates who have a communications or journalism degree, broadcasters may be able to find a job with a degree in a related field like political science.

-Coursework in a broadcasting degree program may include mass media writing, photography, television production, radio production and news writing.
-For students who wish to pursue a specialty, some degree programs offer concentrations in news and editorials, television or radio.
+Coursework in a broadcasting degree program may include mass media writing, photography, television production, radio production, and news writing.
+For students who wish to pursue a specialty, some degree programs offer concentrations in news and editorials, television, or radio.

-Step 2: Find an Entry-Level Position
+Step 2: Entry-Level Positions

 Breaking into the broadcasting business can be challenging, especially since there are fewer TV and radio stations in most major markets in the United States.
 Students should be prepared to begin their careers as production assistants before working their way up to on-air broadcasting positions.
 Experience and a good work ethic can be important factors that employers look at before granting interviews.
 The BLS also noted that the best job opportunities were likely to be found at smaller, local news outlets, so aspiring broadcasters may need to spend a couple years working in a smaller town before they can obtain a position at a large news business in a city.